ajahne/blog/_posts/2018-2-19-javascript-hoisting.md

 Let's dive into some code.

 ## Hoisting Variables
-So now that we have our definition, what do mean by "lifted and declared"?
+So now that we have our definition, what do we mean by "lifted and declared"?
 {% highlight js %}
 console.log(a);   //null
 var a = 5;